Discover the Goodness of Goat Milk Ghee

 • Garnish it with cream before serving.

 Amala Earth is a one-stop curated marketplace for all things earth-friendly in beauty, fashion, home, food, wellness, festive, gifting and much more!
-Shop from a wide collection of organic, healthy foods here.
+Shop for organic, healthy foods and explore the entire range of mindful eating options.